eliranwong/wsl2/README.md

 # Additions of Fonts

-We find that we don't need to add any fonts, as with pengwin, our tested GUI applications can use Windows fonts directly.
+We find that we don't need to add any fonts on Linux side, as with pengwin, our tested GUI applications can use fonts installed on Windows side directly.

-For examples, we have fonts "NSimSun" and "Calibri" come with Windows on our device.
+For examples, we have fonts "NSimSun" and "Calibri" instalaled on Windows on our device.

 We assign Windows font "NSimSun" to a Linux terminal app:<br>
 https://github.com/eliranwong/wsl2/blob/master/terminal/urxvt.md#to-customise